prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 Note that to participate in the track you need to be a registered participant in TREC 2014.
 See the [call for participation](http://trec.nist.gov/pubs/call2014.html) for details.
 TREC becomes closed to new participants in late May.

-### The Tweet Collection and the "Evaluation as a Service" Model
+### The "Evaluation as a Service" Model

-The TREC 2014 Microblog track will use the "evaluation as a service" model, just as in TREC 2013.
+The TREC 2014 Microblog track will use the same collection of tweets as last year (informally, we refer to this as the Tweets2013 collection).
+It contains 243 million tweets gathered from the (sampled) public Twitter stream from February 1, 2013 to March 31, 2013 (inclusive, UTC time).
+Just like last year, we will be adopting the "evaluation as a service" model.
 A description of the model can be found in the [2013 track overview paper](http://www.umiacs.umd.edu/~jimmylin/publications/Lin_Efron_TREC2013_notebook.pdf).
-The basic idea is that participants will interact with a tweet collection stored remotely via a search API.
+The basic idea is that participants will interact with the tweet collection via a search API.
 Use of the API will be limited to registered TREC participants.
 To use the track API, teams must obtain authentication credentials.

-The motivation for the track-as-a-service design is to increase the size of the collection while adhering to [Twitter's terms of service](https://twitter.com/tos).
-Past arrangements allowed teams to acquire local copies of a canonical corpus.
-But the logistics of this approach prohibited scaling the corpus size up dramatically.
-The corpus for 2013 is more than an order of magnitude larger than the previously used [tweets2011](http://trec.nist.gov/data/tweets/) collection.
+** Note that the collection is not available for download.
+The search API is the only mechanism for accessing the collection and completing the track tasks **

 Documentation for the API is available [here](https://github.com/lintool/twitter-tools/wiki/TREC-2013-API-Specifications), and this document will not discuss the API's details.
 But broadly speaking, the goal of the API is to allow all participants to obtain statistics and other information to support a wide variety of search strategies.